 Here are some examples of projects from these areas:

-Antibodies for passive immunization
+Antiviral antibodies for passive immunization

 1. Direct transfer of antibodies from convalescents